raildex1/raildex1.github.io/_posts/2017-07-26-oscp-review-different.md

 ---
 layout:      post
 title:       My (different) OSCP review + Exam experience
 author:      Raaqim Mohammed
 tags: 		 netsec
 subtitle:  	 Not the traditional OSCP review, if you're going for the exam read on!
+description: Not the traditional OSCP review, if you're going for the exam read on!
 date:        '2017-07-26 21:00:00 +1000'
 ---

 # My (different) OSCP review